Ian McLagan

-Ian Patrick McLagan (/məkˈlæɡən/; 12 May 1945 – 3 December 2014) was an English keyboardist, best known as a member of the rock bands Small Faces and Faces.
+Ian Patrick McLagan (/mək.ˈlæɡ.ən/; 12 May 1945 – 3 December 2014) was an English keyboardist, best known as a member of the rock bands Small Faces and Faces.
 He also collaborated with the Rolling Stones and led his own band from the late 1970s.
 He was inducted into the Rock and Roll Hall of Fame in 2012.

 Early life

 McLagan was born at West Middlesex Hospital, Isleworth, to Alec William McLagan, of Scottish descent, and Susan (née Young), from Mountrath, County Laois.
 He had an elder brother, Mike.
 The McLagan family lived in Hounslow, West London.
 Alec McLagan was an enthusiastic amateur skater, having been British speed-skating champion in 1928; a photograph of him in this role features on the cover of his son's solo album, Best of British (2000).

 He first started playing keyboards at the age of seven after his mother purchased an upright piano; one of his first appearances was in a group entitled 'the Blue Men' in which he played rhythm guitar.
 McLagan was educated at Spring Grove Grammar School, Isleworth, and the Twickenham College of Technology and School of Art.
 He quit his study of art to focus on music.